lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 ## Next steps

-In this tutorial we learned how to implement Retrieval Augmented Generation (RAG) using Lexy.
+In this tutorial we learned how to implement Retrieval-Augmented Generation (RAG) using Lexy.
 Specifically, we've seen how to use Lexy to store and retrieve documents, and how to include those documents and their metadata as context for a language model like GPT-4.